Gmasfisch/gustavo-portfolio/get_next_line/README.md

 - The bonus version supports up to 4096 file descriptors at the same time.
 - Each FD keeps its own internal buffer using a static array
 - Reading from different files never interferes
 - Perfect for parallel file reads
-✔ Improved Internal Buffer Handling
 - Same interface as mandatory
 - Safely handles leftover data across calls

 ---